Wrightstown, New Jersey: Local government

-After David Scott Timberman resigned from office in November 2021, the Borough Council selected Donald Cottrell from a list of three candidates to fill the seat expiring in December 2024.
+After David Scott Timberman resigned from office in November 2021, the borough council selected Donald Cottrell from a list of three candidates to fill the seat expiring in December 2024.

 In September 2019, the New Jersey State Comptroller referred a case involving Mayor Thomas Harper to the New Jersey Attorney General for possible criminal charges; it was alleged that the mayor had allowed a private company to dump 565000 gal of untreated septic tank waste into facilities operated by the borough's municipal utilities authority without the company having paid any fees.
 In September 2020, Mayor Harper was charged by the Attorney General's Office of Public Integrity and Accountability with lying to investigators, after he allegedly knowingly made false statements during the course of the Office of the Comptroller's investigation.
 Harper resigned from office later that month, but his named remained as the only candidate for mayor listed on the ballot in the November 2020 general election.

-In July 2012, following the death of Brian Sperling in the previous month, the Borough Council selected William Bird to fill Sperling's vacancy on the council and picked Costic Michael Borsavage to take over his role as council president.
+In July 2012, following the death of Brian Sperling in the previous month, the borough council selected William Bird to fill Sperling's vacancy on the council and picked Costic Michael Borsavage to take over his role as council president.

 Jennifer Heisler, a councilmember who resigned in October 2010, was sentenced in November 2011 to five years of probation after pleading guilty to the theft of $20,000 from Wrightstown Volunteer Fire Company, of which she had been the treasurer.

 Federal, state and county representation

-Wrightstown is located in the 3rd Congressional District and is part of New Jersey's 12th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Wrightstown had been in the 8th state legislative district.
+Wrightstown is located in the 3rd Congressional District and is part of New Jersey's 8th state legislative district.